THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO

 • Celebrities – any gossip you may have!

-Of course, if you are meeting a close friend these topics may be excellent.
-Just remember that ‘small talk’ is generally discussion with people you don’t know very well.
+Of course, if you are meeting a close friend, these topics may be excellent.
+Just remember that ‘small talk’ is generally a discussion with people you don’t know very well.

 • Salary – how much do you make? – That’s none of your business!

-• Politics – wait to you get to know the person better
+• Politics – wait to get to know the person better

 • Intimate relationships – only for you and your partner – or maybe your best friend